Writing a will How to make a will

 A will-writer may sometimes suggest that their firm is appointed as a sole or joint executor.
 This could mean that substantial sums end up being paid to them even when the estate is relatively straight forward to deal with.
 As with solicitors, it is preferable to appoint lay executors who can engage professionals to assist with probate if required.

 Another alternative is to use a bank to make a will.
 If you do, be aware that they have high charges for performing the role of sole or joint executor, often a percentage of the value of the estate (anything up to 5%) - regardless of how complex the estate actually is to deal with.

 Instead of this you can ask to appoint a trusted friend or relative who could then choose whether to involve a professional.
 Not all banks permit this, however, so check carefully before you go ahead.

 Online will writing services

 Finally, you may want the speed and convenience of an online will writing service.
 An important feature to check here is the legal guidance you will receive, if you have a problem.
-Ascertain whether the people you are speaking to are qualified solicitors.
+Ascertain what the qualifications and experience are of the people you are speaking to.